duganchen/electron-react-typescript-boilerplate/README.md

 	  ]
 	}

 Set breakpoints in the Typescript files, and use "Debug Main Process" and "Debug Render Process" to step through the main and render processes, respectively.
-Both should work as expected.

 ## Credits